iamchoking/hashbrown/README.md

     pip install hashbrown

+*NOTE: you need tkinter for plotting and animation.
+It should be installed as default, but if it isn't, more info [here](https://tkdocs.com/tutorial/install.html#installwin)*

 if something goes wrong, try the manual installation.

 For manual Installation, download the Latest ZIP release [here](https://github.com/iamchoking/hashbrown/releases) and follow the [Manual Installation Guide](https://github.com/iamchoking/hashbrown/blob/master/Manual_Installation_Guide.txt)